 - In February 2003, the Remedial Investigation/Feasibility Study (RI/FS) work plan was completed.

 - In 2004, the majority of the environmental sampling at the site was completed.

 - Samples were collected of site soil, groundwater, and storm water.
 In addition, samples were collected from surface water and sediment from the nearby Marsh Run and Antietam Creek.

-- During the Spring and Summer of 2005, all former pesticide and fertilizer manufacturing buildings were decontaminated, demolished and disposed of in an appropriate manner.
+- During the Spring and Summer of 2005, all former pesticide and fertilizer manufacturing buildings were decontaminated, demolished and disposed in an appropriate manner.